flippant/parse/README.md

 `//parse show (melee|ranged|magic|defense)`
 Toggles visibility of each display box.
 Note that while data is still parsed regardless of visibility, these displays are not updated unless visible, saving resources.

-`//parse interval [number]`
-Changes the interval rate at which the display boxes are updated.
-The default is '3', meaning the displays will update every three recorded action packets.

 `//parse filter (add|remove) [substring]`
 Adds/removes substring to monster filter list.
-Substring is not case sensitive; replace all spaces with underscores and exclude apostrophes.
+Substring is not case sensitive; replace all spaces with underscores and omit special characters.
 If substring begins with '!' it will exclude any monsters with that substring.
 If substring begins with '^' it will only include exact matches.
 For example:
 * `schah` will include Schah and all of his minions.
 * `!schah` will exclude Schah and all of his minions (Schah's Bhata, etc.).
 * `^schah` will only include Schah, and not his minions.